 This legislation is filed by Representative Jim Hawkins (D-2nd Bristol) and Senator Paul Feeney (D-Bristol and Norfolk).
-It is supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute.
-It passed the House on June 29, 2022, and has been referred to the Senate Ways and Means Committee.
+It is supported by the Animal Legal Defense Fund, Humane Society of the United States, Mass Audubon, MSPCA, New England Wildlife Center, Northeast Organic Farmers Association-Massachusetts, and Raptors Are The Solution-Earth Island Institute, among others.
+The rodenticide bills have been referred to the Joint Committee on Environment and Natural Resources.